Academic Catalog

 SOCI 273 Race and Ethnicity 3.00

 Examines the social production of racial and ethnic categories as well as the practices that enact these categories.
-After examining the representation of these categories as "natural," the course uses local and global evidence to investigate the institutional and representational processes that historically create and modify race and ethnicity.
+After examining the representation of these categories as "natural," the course uses evidence to investigate the institutional and representational processes that historically create and modify race and ethnicity.
+Focus on Western conceptions of race and ethnicity but global perspectives will also be explored.

 Typically Offered: